 No-one wanted to employ an ex-Liberal MP and Michael survived through journalism until the Policy Studies Institute gave him the exotic title of Distinguished Visiting Fellow in 1989.
 (See "Diversity in Danger").

 From 1990, being the then Chair of the Electoral Reform Society, and approached originally as a consequence of the implosion of the Soviet Union, he has been in considerable demand as a consultant to new and emerging democracies and has led or been a member of fifty missions to thirty-five different countries.

 He has been involved in numerous voluntary organisations, both as Chief Executive and as a member of management committees and has been a columnist in The Times and The Yorkshire Post as well as appearing on Any Questions and Question Time.
 He still produces much freelance journalism and his written archive is on this website.
 His contributions to The Guardian can also be found on its website here.
 He is in particular demand as an obituarist.

 Michael has been involved in the jazz world since he formed the Bienville Jazz Band in 1958.
 Since his time in parliament, and a residency at the Grandma Lee's Restaurant, then opposite Big Ben, he has led the Granny Lee Jazz Band.
 The Leeds Club gigs in 2008 and 2009 were recorded and the surprisingly good CD is available.
 (See jazz pages for more information).
 Recent gigs have been at the National Liberal Club and the Leeds Jazz Club.

-He was elected a "Chevalier de la Commanderie du Faugères", the appellation in the Languedoc where we have a share of a house - in 1998 and was appointed an Honorary Alderman of the City of Leeds in 2002.
+He was elected a "Chevalier de la Commanderie du Faugères", the appellation in the Languedoc where we hade a share of a house - in 1998 and was appointed an Honorary Alderman of the City of Leeds in 2002.